Automattic/gridicons/README.md

 ## Propose a New Icon

 1. Make sure you have a updated local clone of the repository.
-2. Draw the icon in Illustrator on a 24px grid using the guidelines above.
-However you like.
+2. Draw the icon in Illustrator on a 24px grid using the guidelines above (use `icon-template.ai` if you'd like).
 3. Submit a Pull Request with the icon as a SVG file (inside the `svg` folder).
 4. Discuss, iterate, review, refine until ready.